dotnet/csharplang/proposals/local-function-attributes.md

 Attributes with a specified meaning when applied to a method, its parameters, or its type parameters will have the same meaning when applied to a local function, its parameters, or its type parameters, respectively.

 A local function can be made conditional in the same sense as a [conditional method](../spec/attributes.md#the-conditional-attribute) by decorating it with a `[ConditionalAttribute]`.
 A conditional local function must also be `static`.
+All restrictions on conditional methods also apply to conditional local functions, including that the return type must be `void`.

 ## Extern